 There are, of course, some incredible designers making amazing shoes.
 For those who can afford designer shoes, these brands can elevate your fashion to a whole new level.
-However, it’s worth remembering that in many cases, the big price tag is all about the brand, and not about the quality.
+However, it's worth remembering that in many cases, the big price tag is all about the brand, and not about the quality.
 Furthermore, people who really care about designers can usually spot a cheap knock-off.
-If you don’t have designer money to spend, you can still get high-fashion dress shoes that will command respect for their quality and their looks, if not for the name.
+If you don't have designer money to spend, you can still get high fashion dress shoes that will command respect for their quality and their looks, if not for their name.

 There are some important features to be attentive to in a woman's dress shoe, whether you plan to wear the shoes all day in a professional setting, or just want to step up your fashion when going out.

 When you stand normally in bare feet, your weight is fairly evenly distributed through the sole of your foot, from your heels to the ball of your feet.
-When you are wearing high heels, your body weight is shifted forward, to the balls of your feet.
+When you're wearing high heels, your body weight is shifted forward, to the balls of your feet.
 Over time, this shift in weight distribution and posture can strain not just the feet and ankles, but the knees and lower back as well.
 To preserve your health and be fashionable at the same time, be attentive to how stable the shoe is, how it will distribute your weight, and how it will help preserve your balance.
 Some features to look for are: